 There are quantifiers that can be used with both countable and uncountable nouns.
-They include enough, no, any, some, a lot of, lots of, most, and all.
+They include all, any, enough, most, no, and some.

-Uncountable: She earned the most money in the family.
+- Countable: She received the most Christmas cards in the family.

 A lot of and lots of

-A lot of and lots of mean the same, and they both mean a large quantity of.
+A lot of and lots of mean the same.
+They both mean a large quantity of.

 - He has a lot of hair on his chest.